 The veterinarians at Palm Beach Equine Clinic take pride in emphasizing the importance of proper care for equine athletes that are aging into their senior years.
 Advances in equine medicine are enabling horses to perform longer.
 Last month, we discussed the importance of routine veterinary examinations to ensure top health, appropriate fitness programs to maintain stamina and muscle mass, treatments for physical discomfort, and proper care throughout the hot summer months.
-This month, we highlight how the evaluation of metabolic and organ function and proper parasite control can benefit the senior horse.
+This month, we highlight how the evaluation of metabolic and organ function and proper parasite control can benefit the senior performance horse.

 Horses from the ages of 12 and older are considered “senior.”
 Many horses that are in the prime of their careers are over this threshold and may require extra maintenance in order to continue performing at their best.
 Maintaining these athletes in peak condition requires teamwork between the owner and their veterinarian.

-An important component of physical health in the aging equine is metabolic function.
+An important component of physical health in the aging equine is the metabolic function.
 As horses age, they become more prone to develop a metabolic disease known as Cushing’s disease.
 Cushing’s disease, also known as Pituitary Pars Intermedia Dysfunction (PPID), is when disfunction of the pituitary gland results in increased production of Adrenocorticotrophic Hormone (ACTH), ultimately creating overproduction of the hormone Cortisol.
 Cortisol is the stress hormone and a surplus of this hormone negatively affects the body.

 Veterinarians use the fasting test of ACTH that evaluates the hormone levels to screen for possible Cushing’s disease.
 This hormone test should be conducted every six months to monitor hormone production.

 Cushing’s disease is often detected in older horses between 16 and 23 years of age, but it has been documented in horses as young as eight years old.
-A few of the clinical signs of Cushing’s disease include change in body conformation such as development of a swayback and pot belly, lethargic attitude, and in some horses the growth of long, “curly” hair with delayed shedding.
+A few of the clinical signs of Cushing’s disease include a change in body conformation such as the development of a swayback and pot belly, lethargic attitude, and in some horses the growth of long, “curly” hair with delayed shedding.
 Horses suffering from Cushing’s disease are at serious risk to develop laminitis without any specific predisposing causes.

 Occasionally, horses may have Cushing’s disease without showing any outward clinical signs as the onset is quite slow.
 A simple blood test will be extremely helpful in the early detection of Cushing’s and other metabolic diseases.